tourniquet/web-tech-test/readme.md

 ## Overview

-Even though we use React, you can solve the test without it.
-This means that, if you want to use a framework, we require React.
-Otherwise, please use plain vanilla JS, with some helper libraries (in case you need to).

-Create a Web app that utilises the NASA Open API for browsing the Astronomy Picture of the Day
+Create a Web app that utilises the NASA Open API for browsing the Astronomy Picture of the Day.

+We use React at Cornerstone and would prefer the test to be completed with this library.
+So, if you want to use a framework/library, we require React, otherwise, please use plain vanilla JS, with some helper libraries (if required).

+Please spend up to around 2 hours on this task.

 ## Criteria